 Pop that one in the refrigerator and use it first.

 - Three 8-ounce jelly jars with lids and screwbands

 - 5 1/2 cups unpeeled, chopped, and pitted fresh apricots

-- 2 tablespoons fresh lemon juice (from 1 lemon)
+- 2 tablespoons fresh lemon juice, (from 1 lemon)

 - 1 1/2 cups granulated sugar

-- 3. Bring the mixture to a boil over medium-high heat, stirring often.
-Simmer the jam over medium heat, continuing to stir often, for 20 minutes or until the jam thickens and runs off the side of a spoon in heavy drops.
+- When it comes to a boil, reduce the heat to medium and simmer, stirring often and skimming any foam that rises to the surface, for 20 minutes or until the jam thickens and runs off the side of a spoon in heavy drops.
 Remove from the heat.

 - Fill and seal the hot sterilized jars one at a time according to the manufacturer’s directions.
 Process the jars in the boiling water canner for 10 minutes.
 Store at room temperature for up to 1 year.

 The Harrow Fair CookbookBuy On Amazon

 Nutrition information is automatically calculated, so should only be used as an approximation.

 Recipe Testers’ Reviews